mahdihaghverdi/simplerestblog/README.md

 ### Implementation details
 #### Database Design
-At the core of many businesses, a good database design helps the reliability and data normalization and avoid wasting disk usage.
+At the core of almost any business, a good database design helps the reliability and data normalization and avoid wasting disk usage.

 The database design and considerations of _SRB_ is discussed below.